lyssieth/Opportunity/Races/Heavenly Plane/Arenius.md

 ### Mental Abilities

 Very intelligent, and pretty resistant to mental attacks as well.
 Their learning speed is increased.
-They can alter their perception of time down to about `1/15` of realtime, however it can vary between `1/12` and `1/18`, depending on their parents and luck, and skills.
+They can alter their perception of time down to about `1/15` of real-time, however it can vary between `1/12` and `1/18`, depending on their parents and luck, and skills.

 ### Magical Abilities